kavusiks/SellPoint/sellpoint_backend/README.md

 # [SellPoint](../README.md) > Backend

 This folder the SellPoint backend.
 Implemented using Django.
+Endpoints are outlined [here](./ENDPOINTS.md).

 ## Getting Started